nodejs/next-10/CONSTITUENCY-NEEDS.md

 More information, and easier ways to gather information about modules they depend on.

 ## Ways to fund their work
-* Ways to fund their work
+* Channels through which they can fund their work

 ## Ability to asses impact of changes they make
 * Tools to evaluate impact of updates they make on other packages/applications